Erasmus Summer Programme Courses

 Description

 Our understanding of the link between the human gut microbiome and health outcomes is rapidly expanding.
 The different microbial communities within the human body affect cellular responses and shape many aspects of our physiology, starting to reveal critical roles in health and disease processes.
 From an epidemiological perspective, microbiome data analysis aims at elucidating the composition of microbial communities, their variation in response to environmental triggers and ultimately, their involvement in human health outcomes in the population.
 Thanks to the advances in next generation sequencing technology, microbiome profiling is now within reach of large epidemiological studies, bringing up new challenges for the analysis of microbiome data.
 This course seeks providing students with their first encounters with real microbiome datasets, learn about quality control requirements, preparing datasets for analysis, and finally, teach how to carry out typical analysis tasks, such as comparing microbial diversity and composition, clustering samples and computing associations.
-Uniquely, this course will also cover aspects of study design providing examples for population-based studies on gut, oral and skin microbiome studies.
+Uniquely, this course will also cover aspects of study design providing examples for population-based studies on gut, oral, vaginal and skin microbiome studies.
 The course will comprise theoretical lectures (by local experts and guest speakers) together with hands-on interactive practical sessions.

 Topics covered: